 Welcome to 5131

 The date is October 20th, 2029.
 But everywhere the year is listed as 5131, or by its ceremonial name: Sādhārana.
-India is now the world’s third largest economy, and fifteen years into the rule of the Bharatiya Janata Party, Hindustani identity politics and panchangam calendars are in vogue with advertisers.
+India is now the world’s third-largest economy, and fifteen years into the rule of the Bharatiya Janata Party, Hindustani identity politics and panchangam calendars are in vogue with advertisers.
 Not that a youngish learning composer like Kalpana feels particularly strongly about it.
-Her mind is already focussed on her to-do-list and her most important current project.
+Her mind is already focused on her to-do list and her most important current project.